An ASMR Album: Background

 The album was first announced on May 3, 2018, while the entire concept of the album originally was revealed to be an entire joke.
-Producer Ricky Reed said that him and Wardell started the process as a "dumb idea" which manifested into the album.
+Producer Ricky Reed said that he and Wardell started the process as a "dumb idea" which manifested into the album.
 Reed said, of the album, and its recording process that it turned "into a gonzo journey through his brain complete with a time traveling plot twist and interludes played by a tiny band that sounds like ants playing jazz on acid".

 In an interview with Paste, Wardell was interested in doing an autonomous sensory meridian response (ASMR) album, strictly because of the originality of it.
-Wardell said that to his knowledge no musician or comedian has ever done an ASMR album before, so he wanted to be the first.
-Wardell further said of making the album "it’s not a good idea but no one’s done it before.
+Wardell said that to his knowledge, no musician or comedian has ever done an ASMR album before, so he wanted to be the first.
+Wardell further said of making the album "it’s not a good idea, but no one’s done it before.
 It’s just me whispering my jokes mostly.
 Imagine me whispering and also I’m giving you a scalp massage while I say it."